marcanuy/simpleit.rocks/docs/ruby/jekyll/tutorials/_posts/2017-02-27-how-to-add-bootstrap-4-to-jekyll-the-right-way.md

 Bootstrap, we create a new partial Sass file `_sass/_variables.scss`.

 1. We define our variables
-2. Overwrite the ones we want from Bootstrap `bower_components/bootstrap/scss/_variables.scss` and then
+2. "Overwrite" the ones we want from Bootstrap `bower_components/bootstrap/scss/_variables.scss` before loading them and then
 3. we import the Bootstrap variables.

+All the variables defined in Bootstrap 4 have the **`!default`**[^scss_default] property at the end.
-When Scss process each file, it only defines the variables that do not exists yet, so we can overwrite Bootstrap's variables defining them before importing them.
+When Jekyll process each Scss file, **it only defines the variables that do not have been assigned any value yet**, so we can define Bootstrap's variables before Bootstrap itself define them.
+It is important to do this **before importing the variables** because there are many of them depending on each other to calculate CSS properties values.
-{: .alert .alert-info }
+{: .alert .alert-danger }

 In `_sass/_variables.scss`: